AckerlyXu/heima/articles/app-service-web/app-service-web-troubleshoot-http-502-http-503.md

 <a name="collect" />

 ### 2. Collect data
-#### Use the Azure App Service Support Portal
-Web Apps provides you with the ability to troubleshoot issues related to your web app by looking at HTTP logs, event logs, process dumps, and more.
-You can access all this information using our Support portal at **http://&lt;your app name>.scm.chinacloudsites.cn/Support**

-The Azure App Service Support portal provides you with three separate tabs to support the three steps of a common troubleshooting scenario:

-1. Observe current behavior
-2. Analyze by collecting diagnostics information and running the built-in analyzers
-3. Mitigate

-If the issue is happening right now, click **Analyze** > **Diagnostics** > **Diagnose Now** to create a diagnostic session for you, which will collect HTTP logs, event viewer logs, memory dumps, PHP error logs and PHP process report.

-Once the data is collected, it will also run an analysis on the data and provide you with an HTML report.

-In case you want to download the data, by default, it would be stored in the D:\home\data\DaaS folder.

-For more information on the Azure App Service Support portal, see [New Updates to Support Site Extension for Azure Websites](https://azure.microsoft.com/blog/new-updates-to-support-site-extension-for-azure-websites).

 #### Use the Kudu Debug Console
 Web Apps comes with a debug console that you can use for debugging, exploring, uploading files, as well as JSON endpoints for getting information about your environment.
 This is called the *Kudu Console* or the *SCM Dashboard* for your web app.